JakeDongwanKang/2800-202210-BBY15/README.md

     (1, 20220516220604, "Bad weather here", "Weather", "weather condition", "Here", "approved", "Bad");`

 - Run the web app locally by executing `extremis-app.js` in command line
-- Open a web browser (Firefox or Chrome is recommended)
+- Open a web browser (Firefox or Chrome or Microsoft Edge is recommended)
 - Go to the http://localhost:8000 to view the app
 - App may be hosted by the user in any way they wish, our group used [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs) and set our GitHub repo to automatically deploy to Heroku.